-Any visitor to Oso is likely, sooner or later, to be led by curiosity to the Bleftal Frustum.
-Its broad steps and the surrounding Octagon together form one of the city's most popular spaces, partly due to its convenient closeness to the urban hub, but also for its historic importance.
+The broad steps of that edifice, and the surrounding Octagon, together form one of the city's most popular spaces.
+This is partly due to its convenient closeness to the urban hub, but the attraction of the place stems also from its historic importance.

-Rimmed by overhanging porches, which are covered with what to a Terran would seem like toppings of icing sugar, the Frustum betrays its survival from the two hundred and fifty-four terrible days of the Tin Era.
-Never to be forgotten, that ravening ordeal won Oso its unenviable, undying reputation as the Mad City.
+Rimmed by overhanging porches, which are covered with what to a Terran would seem like toppings of icing sugar, the Frustum betrays its survival from the short Tin Era.
+Never to be forgotten, the ravening ordeal of those two hundred and fifty-four days won Oso its unenviable, undying reputation as the Mad City.

-The drooping whitenesses, which look as though they have melted and are about to overflow and fall on the pedestrians below, are in reality as hard as rock.
-They are the toppings known as the vlomboz, motionless for long ages, ever since the heat of their fusion during the City's disastrous last stand over one hundred and eighty million Uranian days ago.
+The drooping whitenesses of those porch-toppings, which look as though they have melted and are about to overflow and drip onto the pedestrians below, are in reality as hard as rock.
+They are the frozen melts of the vlomboz, motionless for all the long ages since the heat of their fusion during the City's disastrous last stand over one hundred and eighty million Uranian days ago.

-Other well-preserved examples of vlomboz exist at other points in Oso, but the most complete set is that boasted by the Bleftal Frustum.
-Here, catering for sightseers has long been a business.
+Other well-preserved examples of vlomboz exist at other points in Oso, but the most complete set is at the Bleftal Frustum - where catering for sightseers has long been a business.

 A hollow-cheeked, unsmiling young man stood at the top of the steps, counting heads.
-From deep eye-sockets his gaze roved over eighteen chattering tourists who had assembled on the level below.
-Presently, satisfied as to the number, he descended to meet them.
+From deep eye-sockets his gaze roved over a knot of chattering tourists who had assembled on the level below.
+Presently, satisfied as to their number, he descended to meet them.

-am Raldl Otehr," he introduced himself, obtaining their attention
+am Raldl Otehr," he introduced himself to his eighteen clients, obtaining their attention

 without effort as he moved with the practiced smoothness of an experienced tour guide, to take his position at the start-off point.